Chelsea, Borussia bounce back in Champions League

 Ozil then assisted Giroud, pulling back the ball for the former Montpellier forward to score in the 15th minute.

-In a game short of chances, Barcelona had to wait until the 75th minute to avoid another frustrating night in Glasgow, having lost to Celtic in the group stage last season.
+In a game short of chances, Barcelona had to wait until the 75th minute to avoid another frustrating night in Glasgow, having slumped to a shock defeat to Celtic in the group stage last season.

 The Spanish giants capitalized on the sending-off of Celtic captain Scott Brown, who was given a straight red card in the 59th minute for kicking out at Neymar.